-Then, if you’ve got some particularly good bits, there’s other modelling you could do…
+By the same token, if you’ve got some particularly good bits, there’s other modelling you could do…

 When it comes to making money from your hands or your feet, the general requirements are blemish-free skin and even nail beds but you will need to check with specific agencies, such as Hired Hands.
 Body modelling agencies can also work with bottoms and legs for advertising campaigns, jewellery, accessories or retail products.

 Campaigns or fashion shoots using standard models may find that for close ups their mitts are a little off.
 This is where the hand model comes in.
 Next time you see a big make up or jewellery campaign with a big name model whose arms are off shoot but hands are present, they may not be hers.
-Body part modelling also uses models as faces for make up campaigns, so you can even model your eyes or lips alone.
+Body part modelling also uses models as faces for makeup campaigns, so you can even model your eyes or lips alone.

-Hair must be in healthy condition and in its natural state, so no perms or colouring.
+To make money as a model in this field, your hair must be in healthy condition and in its natural state, so no perms or colouring.
 The market is narrower for hair modelling and gigs are harder to come by.